LeslieBarrera/project-2-diabetes-risk-prediction/README.md

 ### Step Three - Clearly Defining Risk Categories
 ### Step Four - Developing the Model
 ### Step Five - Model Evaluation

+## Ackowledgments
+This project was made possible by the works of David Melara, Leslie Barrera Dorantes, Ray George, and Steven Sarvas.